argoproj/argo-events/api/event-source.md

 <p>

-ProjectId is the id of project for which integration needs to setup
+ProjectID is the id of project for which integration needs to setup

 </p>